cbrwx/Random-Forest-Classifier-for-Medical-Data-Analysis/README.md

 # Random-Forest-Classifier-for-Medical-Data-Analysis
 This code is a Random Forest Classifier for analyzing medical data.
 It can be used to preprocess, validate, and classify medical data using the Random Forest algorithm.
 The code uses Python, Numpy, Pandas, Scikit-learn, Matplotlib, and SHAP packages.

+It is designed to handle medical datasets, perform feature elimination, and optimize the model through hyperparameter tuning.
+By dividing the training process into smaller increments, it mitigates the risk of overlooking issues in the data.
+With an intuitive IPython widget-based interface, users can easily input their dataset, select the number of top features, and specify the number of incremental splits for training.
+The code also evaluates the performance of the model using metrics such as accuracy, precision, recall, F1 score, and ROC-AUC score, giving users an understanding of the model's reliability.
+Additionally, the model explainability is provided using SHAP values, allowing users to gain insights into the importance of individual features.
+Finally, the code enables users to input new patient data and predict their illness using the trained model.
+This comprehensive approach ensures accurate and reliable predictions while minimizing the chances of overlooking potential issues in the data.

 # How to Use
 - Provide the path of the CSV file containing your medical data.
 - Select the number of top features to use in feature elimination (RFE) with the slider.